marrlab/DomainLab/docs/doc_benchmark.md

 If several cores are provided, the benchmark is parallelized per hyperparameter sample and task.

-To run the benchmark with a specific configuration, one can execute
+To run the benchmark with a specific configuration, one can execute (we assume you have a machine with 4 cores or more.

 ```
 ./run_benchmark_local_conf_seed2_gpu2.sh ./examples/yaml/demo_benchmark.yaml 0  0